Terenceyuyue/varFEM/README.md

   - We also provide functions int2dvec.m and int1dvec.m to resolve vectorized problems.

-  - At present, only Lagrange elements of order up to three are provided.
+  - At present, only Lagrange elements of order up to three are provided, including 1-D problems, Poisson equation, linear elasticity problem and mixed FEM of biharmonic equation.

 ## Adaptive finite element method and Newest-node bisection